 UCT is required by US Federal Law (34CFR 668.16) to enforce standards of satisfactory academic progress (SAP) on students who wish to access US Federal Aid.
 The guidelines have been established to encourage students to maintain satisfactory academic progress towards their degree requirements.

 SAP, as described below, is monitored at the end of each semester after the grades have been posted and at the end of each academic year for research degree students.
 Failure to maintain satisfactory progress may result in cancellation of financial aid awards and you may have to pay back any funds already received.
-You are also required to settle any outstanding fees immediately or by 30 June.
+You are also required to settle any outstanding fees immediately.

 Basic standards for satisfactory academic performance are as follows: